JulieHXJ/Win11ARM_on_UTM_MacOS/README.md

   - No personalization (wallpapers/themes)
 - All SAP functions work without activation.

----

 ## 7. Guest Tools
 - If *Install drivers and SPICE tools* was checked, features like auto-resize and mouse integration should already work.
 - If not → open `utm-guest-tools.iso` inside Windows and install manually.

----

 ## 8. Activation
 - Optional.
 Not required for SAP.
 - If provided by university:
   `Settings → System → Activation → Change product key`

----

 ## 9. Next Steps: SAP GUI
 1. Inside Windows VM → install your university VPN client.
 2. Connect VPN → ensures access to campus SAP servers.
 3. Download and install **SAP GUI for Windows** (from your university IT portal).
-4. Configure SAP connection settings → log in → start ABAP programming 🎉.
+4. Configure SAP connection settings → log in → start ABAP programming.

 ---

-✍️ *Maintained by students of Augsburg University of Applied Sciences – 2025*
+*Maintained by students of Augsburg University of Applied Sciences – 2025*